 Toolbox & Manifest

 k8s-tools.yml is a docker compose file with 20+ container specifications covering popular platforming tools and other utilities for working with Kubernetes.
+The collection is structured in the following ways:

 1. Executable file, i.e. ./k8s-tools.yml ... is equivalent to docker compose -f k8s-tools.yml ...